jhumphry/ukraildata_etl/README.md

 In order to get the best performance when inserting data and creating indexes, it is advisable to restart the PostgreSQL server without synchronous commits of the write-ahead log.
 This allows the possibility of data-loss (but not corruption) if there is a crash, so after the data is loaded the server should be restarted using the normal configuration.
 It is also useful to temporarily increase the amount of working memory that PostgreSQL is allowed to use, as the default settings are rather conservative.

-The following suggested commands may need amending to reflect the location of the PostgreSQL data directory on your system.
+The settings can be altered on a per-session basis using the command-line options.
+The following suggested commands change these settings until the server is restarted.
+They may need amending to reflect the location of the PostgreSQL data directory on your system.

 -   To restart PostgreSQL without synchronous commits and with increased